Background

 State Regulations

-In addition to the states that make up the OTC, several other states regulate VOCs including: Arizona, California, Illinois, Indiana, Michigan, Ohio, Oregon, Texas and Utah.
+In addition to the states that make up the OTC, several other states regulate VOCs, including Arizona, California, Illinois, Indiana, Michigan, Ohio, Oregon, Texas and Utah.
 The VOC limitations issued by various states are constantly evolving as new states issuing regulations and current states adjust regulations for existing product categories.
 State legislation must be reviewed for applicable regulations and related definitions, categories and thresholds.
 A summary from ISSA, The Worldwide Cleaning Industry Association, provides a starting place for locating current state and federal VOC limitations.
-In addition, the Household and Commercial Products Association offers a VOC compliance webinar series that includes summarized documents.
+In addition, the Household and Commercial Products Association offers a VOC compliance webinar series (for purchase) that includes summarized documents.

 Current State and Federal VOC Regulations